Skip to main content

 The preliminary information will be posted on this website.

-The preliminary information will be released within one business day of DCS learning that a child’s death or near death is a result of maltreatment.
-The information will be posted to this Web site.
+The preliminary information will be released within 5 days of confirmation (Chapter 7 - Section 2) of DCS learning that a child’s death or near death is a result of maltreatment.

 The law allows DCS to release records only in cases of abuse, abandonment or neglect resulting in a fatality or a near fatality.
 There must be medical proof or other evidence that the fatality or near fatality was caused by abuse or neglect.